ScopeLift/governance-rollback/README.md

 The system supports two different governance flavors:

-- **[Compound Governance](docs/COMPOUND_URM.md)** - For DAOs using legacy Compound-style governance with single-executor timelocks
+- **[Compound Governance](docs/ROLLBACK_MANAGER_TIMELOCK_COMPOUND.md)** - For DAOs using legacy Compound-style governance with single-executor timelocks
-- **[OpenZeppelin Governance](docs/OZ_URM.md)** - For DAOs using OpenZeppelin Governor with multi-executor timelocks
+- **[OpenZeppelin Governance](docs/ROLLBACK_MANAGER_TIMELOCK_CONTROL.md)** - For DAOs using OpenZeppelin Governor with multi-executor timelocks

-## Universal Rollback Manager (URM)
+## Rollback Manager

-The **Universal Rollback Manager (URM)** is the core contract that manages the lifecycle of rollback proposals, ensuring their proper execution and oversight across different governance systems.
+The **Rollback Manager** is the core contract that manages the lifecycle of rollback proposals, ensuring their proper execution and oversight across different governance systems.

 ### Key Features